Anterior Pituitary d/o

 200

 Hyperexcitability of cranial nerve 7 that develops with low Ca levels.
-The nurse taps on the patient's side of the face, which results in facial twitching.
+The nurse taps the patient's side of the face, resulting in facial twitching.

 What is Chostek's sign